AmlanShanker/Expense-Tracker-MERN-Stack/README.md

 Backend functionality is implemented using Express.js and Node.js.

-Mongoose is used for storing data in the database.
+MongoDB is used for storing data in the database.

 The frontend is created using React.js.